thechosenone-shall-prevail/thechosenone-shall-prevail/README.md

   <img src="https://raw.githubusercontent.com/thechosenone-shall-prevail/KERB-SLEUTH/main/icons8-fsociety-mask-50.png" width="100" alt="fsociety mask" />
 </p>

 Welcome to **KERB-SLEUTH**, the ultimate automated penetration testing toolkit for Windows environments, focused on Active Directory attack vectors.
-Built by a relentless cybersecurity enthusiast who believes that **knowledge is power** and sometimes, a bit of ego is a good thing—as long as it's used for a good cause.
+Built by a relentless cybersecurity enthusiast who believes that **knowledge is power** and sometimes, a bit of ego is a good thing as long as it's used for a good cause.

 KERB-SLEUTH aims to be your **"all-in-one" Swiss Army knife** for automating enumeration, exploitation, and reporting of AD security weaknesses.
-If you ever thought, *"I wish there was a tool that could do everything for AD attacks"*—well, here it is.
+If you ever thought, *"I wish there was a tool that could do everything for AD attacks"*well, here it is.
 And if you didn't think that… now you do.

 ##  FEATURES